eclipse-hono/hono/site/content/user-guide/http-adapter.md

         * The given tenant is not allowed to use this protocol adapter.
         * The given device does not belong to the given tenant.
         * The given device is disabled.
-  * 503 (Service Unavailable): The request cannot be processed because there is no application listening for a reply to this `commandRequestId`.
-One possible reason can be that the response is sent later as the timeout the application has set to wait for it.
+  * 503 (Service Unavailable): The request cannot be processed.
+Possible reasons for this include:
+         * There is no application listening for a reply to the given *commandRequestId*.
+         * The application has already given up on waiting for a response.

 This resource can be used by *gateway* components to send the response to a command *on behalf of* other devices which do not connect to a protocol adapter directly but instead are connected to the gateway, e.g. using some low-bandwidth radio based technology like [SigFox](https://www.sigfox.com) or [LoRa](https://www.lora-alliance.org/).
 In this case the credentials provided by the gateway during connection establishment with the protocol adapter are used to authenticate the gateway whereas the parameters from the URI are used to identify the device that the gateway publishes data for.